 On April 8, 2021, we entered into Amendment No. 1 to the KP415 License Agreement, or the KP415 Amendment.
 Pursuant to the KP415 Amendment, we agreed to modify the compensation terms of the KP415 License Agreement.
-Pursuant to the KP415 Amendment, Commave paid us \$10.0 million in connection with the entry into the KP415 Amendment as a result of the regulatory approval of AZSTARYS in the United States.
-Commave also agreed to pay us \$10.0 million within thirty calendar days following receipt of the scheduling determination of the compound SDX by the DEA, which occurred on May 7, 2021.
-SDX is the prodrug component of AZSTARYS.
-In addition, the KP415 Amendment increases the total remaining future regulatory and sales milestone payments related to AZSTARYS to up to an aggregate of \$590.0 million in payments upon the occurrence of specified regulatory milestones related to AZSTARYS and upon the achievement of specified U.S. net sales milestones.
-Further, Commave agreed to pay us quarterly, tiered royalty payments ranging from a percentage in the high single digits to the mid-twenties of Net Sales (as defined in the KP415 License Agreement) in the United States and a percentage in the low to mid-single digits of Net Sales in each country outside the United States, in each case subject to specified reductions under certain conditions, including with respect to the final approval label, as described in the KP415 License Agreement.
-Commave is obligated to make such royalty payments on a product-by-product basis until expiration of the Royalty Term (as defined in the KP415 License Agreement) for the applicable product.
+In addition, the KP415 Amendment increased the total remaining future regulatory and sales milestone payments related to AZSTARYS to up to an aggregate of \$590.0 million in payments upon the occurrence of specified regulatory milestones related to AZSTARYS and upon the achievement of specified U.S. net sales milestones.
+Further, Commave agreed to pay us quarterly, tiered royalty payments ranging from a percentage in the high single digits to the mid-twenties of Net Sales (as defined in the KP415 License Agreement) in the United States and a percentage in the low to mid-single digits of Net Sales in each country outside the United States, in each case subject to specified reductions under certain conditions, including with respect to the final approval label, as described in the KP415 License Agreement) for the applicable product.